 Bustard Beach near Eurimbula camping area | © Chris Whitelaw

 Make sure someone brings the firewood as there is nothing better than sitting around a camp fire under the stars, listening to the waves lap against the shore.
-The camping area is ‘rustic’ but it does come with a huge picnic shelter, a large water tank (rainwater is limited so always bring your own supply) and a toilet—what more could you want?
+At the Eurimbula Creek camping area, the camping area is ‘rustic’ but it does come with a huge picnic shelter, a large water tank (rainwater is limited so always bring your own supply) and a toilet—what more could you want?
 So make sure you bring a gas or fuel stove and someone packs the esky!
 You can even bring your generator along (check the restrictions) for some creature comforts.

 Wet a line

 Eurimbula Creek is just a short walk from your 'home away from home' and well-known as a local fishing spot.
 If you are keen on fishing, throw a line in from the creek bank or launch a tinnie to fish the creek’s mangrove-lined upper reaches (but only at high tide).
 Bream, cod, mangrove jack and grunter live in the creek, while little lagoons hold small barramundi.
 Eurimbula Creek is a mud crab sanctuary so if you want to go crabbing, you’ll have to take a short drive or boat trip up to Middle Creek and try your luck there.
 True fishing enthusiasts or adventurers may like to try a fishing charter to the outer Great Barrier Reef and ‘get amongst the big ones’!

 And remember, the fresher the bait the more appealing it is to fish!
 Don’t use imported, raw prawns from the supermarket as bait, as they may carry diseases which can get into our waterways and harm our prawn populations.

 Finish the day with a cook-up of the fresh fish haul on the campfire, or maybe just a snag on the barbie, while swapping stories about ‘the one that got away’!